 The privacy compliance process begins when the Department first determines it needs to collect, maintain, disseminate, or otherwise use PII.
 The Department has established the IPA template, which consolidates various privacy compliance requirements in to a single, unified, and comprehensive process.
-The IPA template consists of questions designed to help components and OPCL determine whether a particular information system requires further privacy documentation (e.g., a Privacy Impact Assessment or a System of Records Notice), or raises other privacy issues or concerns.
-In particular, the IPA bridges the information technology (IT) security with privacy processes and communities, and assists in identifying information assets requiring appropriate security controls, which permits better identification of those systems containing and maintaining PII.
+The IPA template consists of questions designed to help components and OPCL determine whether a particular information system: contains and maintains PII; requires further privacy risk assessments and documentation (e.g., a Privacy Impact Assessment or a System of Records Notice); or raises other privacy issues or concerns.
+In particular, the IPA bridges information technology (IT) security and privacy assessment processes, and assists in identifying information assets requiring appropriate privacy security controls.

-An IPA must be completed prior to the development of an information system, specifically before the initiation of any testing or piloting of an information system.
+An IPA must be completed prior to the development of an information system, including before the initiation of any testing or piloting of an information system.
 This enables components to identify steps to mitigate any potential adverse impact on privacy at the outset of the information collection or program.
 For example, an IPA may help a component determine that the collection and use of Social Security Numbers (SSNs) or other sensitive PII within a system is not necessary, and decide to forego the collection of such PII.

 (b) Privacy Impact Assessment (PIA)

-When an IPA determination requires further privacy documentation of a system, a PIA may be required to be submitted to OPCL for further analysis.
-PIAs provide an analysis of how information in a system is handled by components to ensure compliance with applicable legal, regulatory, and policy requirements regarding privacy.
-Through the PIA process, the Department outline the risks and effects of collecting, maintaining, and disseminating information in an electronic information system.
-Additionally, PIAs examine and evaluate protections and alternatives processes for handling information to mitigate potential privacy risks.
+OPCL may determine, based on an IPA, that a component must conduct further privacy assessments and documentation, including a PIA.
+PIAs analyze how electronic collections of information and information in systems or technologies are handled by components to ensure compliance with applicable legal, regulatory, and policy requirements regarding privacy.
+Through the PIA process, the Department outline the risks and effects of collecting, maintaining, and disseminating information in an information technology.
+Additionally, the Department examines and evaluates protections and alternatives processes for handling information to mitigate potential privacy risks.